 If all else fails, make sure you at least follow this last strategy over the next four weeks (in addition to of course cutting back on added sugar).
 Your goal is to avoid any “empty” or non-nutritional calories 3-4 hours prior to going to sleep.
 This includes especially foods or drinks that contain any caffeine or alcohol.
 This may be difficult for some of you because of busy work schedules or because you need to entertain clients for work and they typically eat and drink later in the evening.
 You may find that the quality of your sleep will improve if you cut out caffeine, alcohol and any extra calories after dinner.
 Many of us seem to do well during the day when it comes to caloric intake; it is usually late night when those extra calories seem to sneak in there.
 Even a few hundred extra calories each night, collectively over the course of a week, could be the culprit for weight gain.
 Taking something like a whey or casein protein drink prior to bed would be one exception to this strategy.

 - Follow the 8-Diet Strategies each day.
 Focus on reducing added sugar.
-A goal for women is <100 calories (25 grams) a day.
-A goal for men is <150 calories (38 grams) a day.
+A goal for women is <100 calories (25 grams) of added sugar a day.
+A goal for men is <150 calories (38 grams) of added sugar a day.
 Increase the amount of daily fiber.
 You can use the exact same daily gram numbers, needed for added sugar, as a goal when monitoring your fiber intake.

 STEP 6: GET MORE SLEEP